rylanmiller25/scraping/technical_plan.md

 # Summary

-This markdown file includes instructions and guidelines for a monthly comprehensive scraping project of all startups founded since 2024, which we source from PitchBook.
+This markdown file includes instructions and guidelines for a monthly comprehensive scraping project of all startups founded since January 2026, which we source from PitchBook.
 Taking the websites for each of these startups, this project involves scraping the text from the homepages of these websites at the beginning of each month.
 The eventual goal is to create a firm-month panel measuring changes in website text, firm-level entries and exits, and name changes.
-Since we will be pulling from PitchBook all startups founded since 2024 each month, the scraping will encapsulate both startups existing in that sample from the beginning as well as startups founded after the scraping project has begun.
+Since each month we will be pulling from PitchBook all startups founded since January 2026, the scraping will encapsulate both startups existing in that sample from the beginning as well as startups founded after the scraping project has begun.

-# Formatting
+# Formatting and Final Scraping Output

 The scraper employed here should extract all of the text from each given website domain.
-I should be able to give the scraper a list of website domains, and the scraper should be able to take each of those, scrape the raw HTML from the homepage and up to 9 additional first-level links (same domain), and then store the combined visible text (deleting the HTML after storing the text) in a dataframe where a column exists for the company called 'companyid', for the domain called 'website', for the year called 'year', for the month called 'month', for the text called 'text', and an indicator for failures called 'failure'.
+I should be able to give the scraper a list of website domains, and the scraper should be able to take each of those, scrape the raw HTML from the homepage and up to 9 additional first-level links (same domain), and then store the combined visible text (deleting the HTML after storing the text) in a dataframe where a column exists for the company ID called 'companyid', for the company name called 'company', for the domain called 'website', for the year called 'year', for the month called 'month', for the text called 'text', and an indicator for failures called 'failure'.
 The final output should be saved as a Parquet file.

+**Text Deduplication**: To save space and highlight changes, the scraper should compare the scraped text for month `t` against the text from month `t-1` (if available).
+- If the scraped text for a company is **identical** to the text scraped in the previous month, the `text` column for the current month should contain a single dash `'-'`.
+- If the text has changed, or if there is no record for the previous month (e.g., new entry), store the full scraped text.
+- This requires the scraper to accept an optional input for the "previous month's data file" to perform the comparison.

 # Guidelines